zephyrproject-rtos/zephyr/doc/kernel/overview/kernel_fundamentals.rst

 #.
 The task creates a *command packet*, which contains the input parameters
    needed to carry out the desired operation.

 #.
-The task enqueues the command packet on the microkernel server's
+The task queues the command packet on the microkernel server's
    *command stack*.
 The kernel then preempts the task and schedules the microkernel server.